 We choose books that work better for kids with autism and similar disabilities, and we let you know what they are in advance so you can practice reading them with your child if you wish.

 We limit attendance.
 12 families maximum may RSVP.

 We begin fairly promptly (within 5-10 minutes of scheduled time) and ask people to try hard to be on time since it's hard for kids to wait and hard for kids to be late -- a tough balance.
 If your child has to wait (no more than 10 minutes), there will things to do (look at books, coloring materials, etc.), including checking out an on-theme sensory bin.

 We incorporate music, movement, tactile, and sensory elements as much as possible to provide a full multi-sensory experience.

 We use visual schedules so that transitions are predictable.

-We provide seating options for children (floor, chair, cushion, table).
+We provide seating options for children (floor, chair, table, cushions when available).

 We don't shush kids or require them to sit (but, of course, parents may decide what is appropriate for their child and follow any behavior plan they choose!).
 If a child needs to pace in the back, or take a walk out of the room, or is generally having a hard time, including if they are having a tantrum, no one will ask you to leave.